Your Onboarding New Hire Checklist for Technical Staff

 Things to do on your technical hire’s first day

 As with any other new hire, you’ll need to give your techie the lowdown on all of your policies and practices.
 Show them where they’ll be working, give them a tour of your workplace and introduce them to their new coworkers.

 This is the point where you might also like to introduce your new employee to their ‘buddy’.
 Buddy programs are great for helping to acclimatize new staff and are well worth introducing into your onboarding process.

 They help anyone new feel more at home and welcomed, and they also help take the pressure off a busy manager who may not have time to answer questions about Casual Friday dress standards, after work drinks, or where the nearest coffee shop to the office is.

-And buddy programmes can work particularly well in the case of technical hires who may well be confident in their skills, but perhaps a little shy or reticent to ask questions or socialise with their new colleagues.
+And buddy programs can work particularly well in the case of technical hires who may well be confident in their skills, but perhaps a little shy or reticent to ask questions or socialize with their new coworkers.